May 6, 2011

-At Piedmont Technical College’s 40th annual Student Awards and Recognition Program, president Dr. Ray Brooks applauded the achievements of more than 75 student leaders.
-The ceremony attracted students, faculty, staff, friends and family members.
+At Piedmont Technical College’s 37th annual Student Awards and Recognition Program, president Dr. Ray Brooks applauded the achievements of more than 60 student leaders.
+The ceremony, which was held in the college’s James C. Self Conference Center, attracted students, faculty, staff, friends and family members.

 Distinguished Student Awards

 Each academic division of the college honored its top graduate with the Distinguished Student Award.
 In addition to Ashley, winners were Drew Jefferies of Abbeville, industrial technology; Megan Hawkins of Prosperity, public service; Jamie Roberts of Honea Path, nursing; Julia Hale of Fountain Inn, engineering technology; Landaris Miller of Greenwood, arts and science; and Graham Wright of Greenwood, health sciences.
 Deans from each major academic division also made presentations to these winners.

 Outstanding graduates in each of the college’s academic programs also received special recognition.